 Make sure you check off at least a few of these activities together before pumpkin spice lattes come back.

 1. Chill by the water.
 You might not be able to make it all the way to an ocean.
 But make a point to get to a lake or other body of water and just spend the day there.
 Barring that, go to a water park or even a hotel pool.
-Basically, make a point to touch water that isn’t in your bathtub or shower.
+Basically, make a point to touch water that is not in your bathtub or shower.
 Have one good day swimming and lying on beach towels.

 2. Spend an entire day outside.
 Bask in the sunlight, just make sure you apply sunscreen first — the American Academy of Dermatology recommends at least SPF 30.You can make it a lazy day or fit in as many outdoor activities as you possibly can.
 What is important is that you make time to appreciate the warm weather together, instead of another Netflix binge-watch session.